 Other personnel expenses cover overtime pay, staff bonuses, gratuities, dearness and holiday allowances, value of wages in kind (free lodging, free meals, transportation), social events and commissions to own sales staff.
 Distribution of profits to directors and other personnel should also be mentioned here.
-Expenses for training and professional working clothes are not personnel expenses, these expenses fall under other operational costs (question 24).
+Expenses for training and professional working clothes are not personnel expenses, these expenses should be filled out at question 21, other operational costs.

 - Social security contributions include the employers part of premiums paid to the SVB (AOV/AWW and sickness insurance), and other private insurances paid on behalf of the personnel (e.g. pension premiums and private sickness insurances).
-Include severance payments (cessantia) if these were paid out directly to the employee. - Other operational costs include all other non-durable goods and services purchased from third parties, such as rental costs, telephone and electricity costs, hired personnel and other hired services.
-Donations to provisions (e.g. dubious debtors) or other extraordinary expenses, like differences in price etc. are excluded.
-Extraordinary, non-operational costs, should be filled out at question 30. - Other financial income and expenses concerns costs such as difference in prices, bank costs and such.

-- Look at the notes to questions 44 through 50, concerning the disposals, for the amount that needs to be filled in at this question.
-It concerns the difference between the proceeds and the book value, which can be a negative or a positive amount. - Other extraordinary income and expenses include costs such as damages, donations to or release of provisions and such-like. - If there is a financial statement, this amount should be equal to the amount of profit before taxes or loss on the financial statement. - 37 The book value should be given here, i.e. acquisition minus the accumulated depreciation
+Include severance payments (cessantia) if these were paid out directly to the employee. - Other operational costs include all other non-durable goods and services purchased from third parties, with the exception of donations to provisions (p.e. dubious debtors) or other extraordinary expenses, like difference in prices etc. Extraordinary, non operational costs, should be filled out at question 27. - Other financial income and expenses concerns costs such as difference in prices, bank costs and such. - Look at the notes to questions 36 through 42, concerning the disposals, for the amount that needs to be filled in at this question.
+It concerns the difference between the proceeds and the book value, which can be a negative or a positive amount. - Other extraordinary income/expenses include costs such as damages, donations to or release of provisions and such-like. - The book value should be given here, i.e. acquisition minus the accumulated depreciation. - Total assets on the balance sheet.
+These are the combined possessions on the balance date, and is in most cases not the same as question 34.